MileHacker Logo

 • A number of shops in Lancaster City and nearby towns (like Intercourse or Lititz) offer daily or multi-day bicycle rentals.

-• Infrastructure: Dedicated bike lanes are limited in rural areas, but many quiet, low-traffic rural roads are good for cycling.
+• Infrastructure: Dedicated bike lanes are limited in rural areas, many quiet, low-traffic rural roads are good for cycling.

 • Routes: Local bike rental shops or visitor centers often have maps of recommended scenic bicycle trails.
 The Northwest Lancaster County River Trail has a paved, scenic route along the Susquehanna River.